 We place the child at the centre of what we offer, utilising individual EHC plans to structure our provision and support the holistic needs of our learners.
-Working in partnership with families and other agencies is crucial to our success.
+Working in partnership with families and other agencies is crucial to our success and supports the needs of our learners.

-Within school we provide a stimulating environment which is nurturing and safe and we offer an exciting curriculum that provides a variety of experiences both in-house and within the local community.
+Within school we provide a stimulating environment which is nurturing and safe.
+We offer an exciting curriculum that provides a variety of experiences both in-house and within the local community.
 We ensure that our curriculum is personalised to cater for the needs of all, whatever their interests or ability.
 Engagement in learning is the key!

-I hope that you will join me in further developing and continuing to move our school forward, building upon the solid foundations already in place for a bright and successful future.
+I hope that you will join me in continuing to move our school forward, building upon the solid foundations already in place for a bright and successful future for our pupils.

-If you have any further questions, please do not hesitate to speak to a member of class staff in the first instance or a member of the SLT for further clarification.
+If you have any further questions, please do not hesitate to speak to your allocated mentor, a member of class staff in the first instance or a member of the SLT for further clarification.

-Jodie Colbourne Head teacher
+Tina Partridge Head teacher